NEXT Academy Founder's Story

 After a series of meetups with a similar theme, he thought, why not give it a try?
 At this stage, it could only get better… right?

-To empower passionate individuals with the skills and knowledge to build and grow tech startups.
+Our goal is to empower passionate individuals with the skills and knowledge to build and grow the tech ecosystem.